Eykam/DroneStudio/README.md

 ### 2.1 Build system and ImGui Integration

-- [] Embed Shaders inline instead of reading from fs
+- [X] Embed Shaders inline instead of reading from fs
+- [X] Cross Compile for Windows
-- [] Find way to link dependencies without using @cimport ???
+- [ ] Find way to link dependencies without using @cimport ???
-- [] Create zig bindings for ImGui
+- [ ] Create zig bindings for ImGui
-- [] Create drop down menus for basic configuration editing
+- [ ] Create drop down menus for basic configuration editing